 work for an advertising company;

-become an actor or train actors (you may meet Leo Di Caprio and Megan Fox, who knows?)
+become an actor or train actors (who knows?)

 what is language?